New Delhi records wettest July day in decades as deadly floods hit northern India - KESQ

 (CNN) — Heavy rains brought deadly floods to northern India on the weekend as the country’s capital marked its wettest July day in more than 40 years, according to authorities and local reports.

-The rains triggered flash floods and landslides, resulting in the deaths of at least 22 people across the region, CNN affiliate CNN-News18 reported.
+The rains triggered flash floods and landslides, resulting in the deaths of at least 22 people, mostly in the northern state of Himachal Pradesh, CNN affiliate CNN-News18 reported.

 The Indian Meteorological Department said New Delhi received 153 millimeters (6 inches) of rain on Sunday, making it the city’s wettest July day since 1982.